Strong degenerate constraining in Lagrangian dynamics: Introduction

 Therefore, an ideal constraint is real if and only if it has null equipotential distortion.
 In particular, the condition for an ideal constraint to be real depends on the equipotential foliation geometry near the constraint and not only on the intrinsic geometry of it.

-The direct implication of the previous corollary is a particular case of a general result in arbitrary codimension (\cite{Gallavotti}, section 3.8, Proposition 13)\footnote{This is Gallavotti's ``Arnold's Theorem".}.
+The direct implication of corollary \ref{Main_Cor_3} is a particular case of a general result in arbitrary codimension (\cite{Gallavotti}, section 3.8, Proposition 13, ``Arnold's Theorem").
 See also (\cite{Arnold}, section 21.C).
-The interesting thing about the previous corollary is the converse\footnote{The converse was proved in (\cite{Bornemann}, section 3.2, Theorem 3) for non degenerate potentials at the constraint.}: Even for an infinite degenerate potential at the constraint, the vanishing of the equipotential distortion is necessary in order for the the constraint to be real.
-Again, this is a priori counterintuitive for one would have expected that for an infinite degenerate potential, the ideal constraint would be real no matter what.
+The interesting thing about the previous corollary is the converse: even for an infinite degenerate potential at the constraint, the vanishing of the equipotential distortion is necessary in order for the the constraint to be real.
+The converse for non-degenerate potentials at the constraint was proved in (\cite{Bornemann}, section 3.2, Theorem 3).
+Again, in view of the previous remark, corollary \ref{Main_Cor_3} is a priori counterintuitive for one would have expected that for an infinite degenerate potential, the ideal constraint would be real no matter what.